neicnordic/sensitive-data-archive/docs/decisions/0004-separate-passport-clearinghouse-service.md

   genomic files).
 They currently also carry the session cache, which is why per-pod state loss is painful.
 * **Visa Authorization Service pods** are lightweight (JWT parsing, OIDC HTTP calls, visa claim inspection).
-Only 2-3 pods are needed for HA.
-With few pods, an in-process ristretto cache with TTL is sufficient — the worst case on a cache miss is one extra round of OIDC calls, which is acceptable for a service that does no file I/O.
+2+ pods are needed for HA.
+Olric's full replication ensures every replica has every cache entry, so pod switches do not cause cache misses or unnecessary OIDC calls.

 * Good, because download pods become **stateless for authorization**.
 * Good, because it requires **no new infrastructure** — no Redis, no new